charis-amend/session-notebook/backend-read/morning-notes-backend-read.md

 - we can model the data how we want it
 - prevents mistakes
 - modeling with nodeJS

+#### Reasons to use mongoose as ORM:

+It helps building a schema and querying the database (it's also our db driver).
+It has to run on the server, because database access is not secure in the browser.
+Remember: We already have a server (= Next.js API routes).

+## Difference between ORM and ODM

+#### ORM (Object Relation Mapping):

+- technique to perform CRUD operations to mainly relational databases (MySQL, PostgreSQL, etc.),
+- uses an object-oriented paradigm
+- like excel spreadsheet with rows and columns => you cannot add a field to one entry that doesn't exist for all is mapped to a single object for all entries.

+#### ODM (Object Document Mapping):

+- like ORM for non-relational databases (MongoDB)
+- uses a document-oriented paradigm

 ## process example from class